 - Loyalty programmes: Rewarding customers for their loyalty is an excellent way of encouraging them to return time and time again

 Every business will have a slightly different requirement for client acquisition and client retention.
 Start-ups and new businesses have no choice but to invest in acquiring new customers because they don’t yet have a customer base to rely on.
-However, any business that already has a loyal following and many satisfied customers will benefit from focusing on customer retention.
+However, any business that already has a loyal following and many happy customers will benefit from focusing on customer retention like 3 dollar deposit casino.
 For most companies, it is finding the balance between how much you invest in seeking out new business, and how much is used for encouraging repeat business – because both are vital for success.